adjacentlink/emane-guide/guide/site/ieee80211abg-radio-model.md

-2. The IEEE 802.11abg uses a radio model specific [`OneHopNeighborsEvent`](#onehopneighborsevent) to communicate one-hop neighbors to behaviorally emulate the csma/ca channel access protocol without actual transmission of RTS and CTS packets.
+2. The IEEE 802.11abg uses a radio model specific [`OneHopNeighborsEvent`](#onehopneighborsevent) to communicate one-hop neighbors to behaviorally emulate the Carrier Sense Multiple Access/Collision Avoidance (CSMA/CA) channel access protocol without actual transmission of RTS and CTS packets.
 The neighbor information in the event allows each node to estimate channel activity associated from one and two hop neighbors to emulate collisions not only from immediate neighbors but also from 2-hop hidden neighbors.

-If the emulator is oversubscribed and can no longer process IEEE 802.11abg radio model transmissions as fast as they are received, the radio model channel activity estimator will estimate less activity within the estimation period, leading to a failure condition with better network performance then would be experienced with real radios.
+If the emulator is oversubscribed, insufficient emulation server CPU resources to process received over-the-air messages in a timely manner, the radio model channel activity estimator will estimate less activity within the estimation period, leading to a failure condition where better network performance is experienced within the emulation than would be experienced with real radios.

 ## `OneHopNeighborsEvent`

-A `OneHopNeighborsEvent` is used to communicate one-hop neighbors to other IEEE 802.11abg radio model instances running in an emulation in order to behaviorally emulate the csma/ca channel access protocol without actual transmission of RTS and CTS packets
+A `OneHopNeighborsEvent` is used to communicate one-hop neighbors to other IEEE 802.11abg radio model instances running in an emulation in order to behaviorally emulate the CSMA/CA channel access protocol without actual transmission of RTS and CTS packets

 ```protobuf